 Something nobody ever talks about is buying a map.
-For city-hoppers, who fly from Phnom Penh to Beijing via Ho Chi Min and Tokyo, there’s probably little need for the various types of maps I’m going to talk about.
+For city-hoppers, who fly everywhere, there’s probably little need for the various types of maps I’m going to talk about.
 If you’re driving from A to B, however, or you’re buying a map for walking or cycling, you need a good map so you don’t end up at the wrong sea.
 That’s why I’ve written this map buying guide.

 The two types of maps you need: